CodingWithMK/Global_AI_Hub_Akbank-Python-and-AI-Introduction-Bootcamp-Project/README.md

 ---

 ## ✨ Credits
-Developed as part of the **Global AI Hub Python & AI Bootcamp (March 2025)** by Muhammed Musab Kaya with the guidance of project mentors and the help of ChatGPT.
+Developed as part of the **Global AI Hub Python & AI Bootcamp (March 2025)** by Muhammed Musab Kaya with the guidance of project mentors.

 ---